1Q2021 selling prices were sharply up from 4Q2020 (as reflected in the gross margin rising from 62.2% to 68.6%).

 That could translate into continued strong profit margins for Riverstone, leading to another record year this year.

-About 79% of Riverstone's 1Q2021 revenue came from healthcare gloves and the remainder from gloves for use in cleanrooms of electronic and semiconductor companies.
+About 79% of Riverstone's 1Q2021 revenue came from healthcare gloves and the remainder from "cleanroom gloves" -- ie for use in cleanrooms of electronic and semiconductor companies.

 Riverstone Holdings' supernormal net profit in 1Q2021 came up to RM523 million (+1,022% y-o-y) as demand for its gloves stayed robust.

-With phenomenal profits in sight, dividends are going to be exceptional.
+With phenomenal profits in sight, dividends this year are going to be exceptional.

 |• To start with, Riverstone's payout has been consistent with a payout ratio hovering about 40%, as the table below shows.